 - Jendayi Frazer, former Assistant Secretary, Bureau of African Affairs, U.S. State Department

-Here you will find information about our application process and life as a Belfer Center research fellow.
+Please consult the sidebar for information on our application process, available fellowships, and life as a Belfer Center Research fellow.